Fathers Rights – Not on the Birth Certificate

 A successful petition for paternity grants a father several significant rights.
 By granting parental responsibility rights, the court gives a father the right to participate in decision-making concerning the child’s education and healthcare.
 Secondly, a successful paternity action mandates a time-sharing arrangement, thereby allowing a father to spend time with the child.
 Third, a successful paternity action has bearing on child support, allowing for modifications based on the amount of time the child spends at the father’s home.
 Finally, a successful Petition for Paternity has long-term ramifications, as it safeguards the child’s inheritance and Social Security rights with regard to the father.

 Absent the creation of time-sharing and decision-making rights via a Petition for Paternity, it is possible that the child’s mother may decide to move the child outside the state of Florida.
 Obviously, this scenario poses serious problems for a Florida-based father wishing to enjoy custody and responsibility-related rights.
 Additionally, a father without court-established parental rights will be unable to legally cause the mother and child to return to the state.
-For fathers who have established rights through a Petition for Paternity, however, the mother must seek written permission or a court order authorizing out-of-state relocation of a child.
+For fathers who have established rights through a Petition for Paternity, however, the mother must seek written permission or a court order authorizing the out-of-state relocation of a child.

 Sometimes a court-ordered DNA Test Is Required To Identify A Child’s Biological Father

 When the relationship between an unwed mother and father of a child ends, it is sometimes the first time that the father is forced to consider the need to legally establish paternity.
-Other times, there was little or no relationship to begin with.
+Other times, there was little or no relationship, to begin with.
 In these instances, especially the latter, a court-ordered DNA test may be required to legally identify the child’s biological father.
 A DNA test is a scientific, genetic test used to determine whether or not a man is the child’s father.
 It is a common misconception that a DNA test requires needles or blood.
 Because DNA exists in literally every cell in the body, skin cells are sufficient.
 For a DNA test, a swab is used to collect cells from inside the cheek area near the mouth.
 The process is completely painless.
 For a DNA test to establish paternity, the alleged father, mother, and child are scheduled for testing.
 At the testing site, identification must be provided.
 Acceptable forms of ID include picture identification, such as a driver’s license or passport, as well as a Social Security card or birth certificate.
 All three parties – mother, father, and child – provide DNA samples, and also have their pictures taken.
 The DNA samples and photos are then sent to a genetic testing laboratory.
 There, the cells are all compared.
 It is this comparison that determines whether the alleged father is indeed the child’s biological father.
-The test results are then mailed to mother and alleged father.
+The test results are then mailed to the mother and the alleged father.

 In The Event You Learn Later That You Are Not In Fact the Child’s Biological Father